David T Reagan

 Biography

-The Law Office of David Reagan represents clients in Alameda County, Contra Costa County, and throughout the San Francisco Bay Area in clean criminal records, defense of criminal charges, and family law.
-Mr. Reagan helps people fight their charges in the trial court, file for divorce and child custody, obtain expungements, seal arrest records, and reduce felonies to misdemeanors.
-These services are provided at affordable rates with reliable communication and strong advocacy.
+The Law Office of David Reagan represents clients in Alameda County, Contra Costa County, and throughout the San Francisco Bay Area in clean criminal records.
+Mr. Reagan helps people obtain expungements, seal arrest records, and reduce felonies to misdemeanors.
+These services are provided at affordable rates with reliable communication.

 Practice Area